oliverhu/llvm-pass-skeleton/README.md

 ## At a glance ##
-A step-by-step tutorial for building an out-of-source LLVM pass based on Adrian Sampson's "LLVM for Grad Students"
+A step-by-step tutorial for building an out-of-source LLVM pass based on Adrian Sampson's "LLVM for Grad Students".
+Adapted for LLVM 9 and plan to use for MLIR study.

 ## Setup ##